 - 10% is based on mix of credit.
 Having a combination of different types of credit (like revolving credit and installment loans) boosts this part of your score.
 Credit cards are considered revolving credit, and things like car loans and mortgages are installment loans.

-- When you receive your credit report, you’ll notice that it does not list your three-digit credit score.
-Despite this, it’s still a helpful reference because it serves as the basis of your credit score.
-If you know how a credit score is calculated, then you know how to look for factors on your credit report that might be influencing your score for better or for worse.
-It’s also an easy way to look at account openings, account closings and what your repayment history looks like.
+Curious about your credit?
+Robins Financial offers eligible members the ability to view their FICO® Score within Digital Banking.
+Log into Digital Banking today to start reviewing your FICO® Score.
+You are also entitled to one free credit report per year from each of the major credit bureaus.
+You can request your free credit report at AnnualCreditReport.com.
+When you receive your credit report, you’ll notice that it does not list your three-digit credit score.
+Despite this, your credit report still a helpful reference because it serves as the basis of your credit score.
+If you know how your credit score is calculated, then you know which factors to look for on your credit report that might be influencing your score for better or for worse.
+It’s also an easy way to look at which credit accounts are currently open, which have been closed, and what your repayment history looks like.

 We offer the financial tools to help you succeed.
 Our credit cards and loans not only help you get what you need, they also contribute to your credit score.
 Responsible use of these financial tools over time will help you improve and maintain your credit score.

 At Robins Financial Credit Union, our mission is to enhance the financial well-being of our members and community.
 We honor this commitment by providing educational content to help you make the most of your finances.
 Read our other blog articles to help you gain the financial knowledge you need to succeed.